8uddishh/AngularHeroDb/README.md

 # Angular Hero App

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), modified to connect to a real-time firebase database.
 The application uses [materialize css](http://materializecss.com/) for the css styles.

-This app does have issues in general design and integration with firebase, like multi browser on same view get data and actions on one browser affecting the other.
 The intention is to explore the possiblities and power of angular4 and typescript generally.

 Same scenario would have different implementations within the app and that is completely intentional.
 The source can be used as a general starting point for a normal CRUD and can be build upon.
-The firebase integration in this app is not be followed (as I'm not a firebase ex[ert, we only needed a database store hence the implementaion is not perfect), we recommend replacing it with a web api for data and storage.
+The firebase integration in this app is not to be followed for a realtime application design as it is not foolproof, we recommend replacing it with a web api for data and storage.

 ## Prerequisites